-You can now easily see which lead sources are worth pursuing and investing.
-This way you can focus on channels and design campaigns to capture more leads.
+You can now easily see which lead sources are worth pursuing and investing in.
+That way, you can focus on specific channels and design optimized campaigns to capture more leads.

-We hope you liked our article on how to track your lead sources in Google Analytics.
-You can also check out another interesting read on how to set up Google Analytics AdSense tracking in WordPress.
+We hope you enjoyed our article on how to use lead source tracking in Google Analytics.
+You can also check out another interesting read on How to Find Exit Pages in Google Analytics.

 Not using ExactMetrics yet?
 What are you waiting for?